Making a Decision About Your Unplanned Pregnancy

-- Try to think about a decision in terms of “Good, Better or Best.”
+- Try to think about this decision in terms of what is “Good, Better, or Best.”
 It is easier to see the difference between a bad decision and a good decision than to determine what would be better and best for you and your child.

 - Seek counsel from someone you regard as mature and wise.

 - Consider how others might feel about the possible options.
 How would the most important people in your life feel?